Improving Transit Will Not End Traffic Congestion (And That’s Okay)

 Though New York is certainly a popular destination for Montrealers, not many New Yorkers realize how easy it is to get to Montréal.
 The drive is comparable in duration to Boston or Washington, especially when factoring in the heavy traffic along the Northeast Corridor.

-Over the past seven years I have traveled between my hometown in downstate New York and my university in Montréal countless times.
+Over the past seven years I have traveled between my hometown in New York’s Lower Hudson Valley and my university in Montréal countless times.
 Considering that you can get from one to the other by just about every conceivable mode of transportation, I thought I would outline the pros and cons of each one.
 I have been asked from time to time to recommend the best way, however the answer is highly dependent on your circumstances.
 Continue reading

 People like being stuck in traffic the way they like hearing nails against a chalk board; with the exception of a few masochistic individuals, it is universally loathed.
 If only the <Feds, State, County, City> would add another road no one would have to sit in this parking lot.
 Now of course one could imagine a number of logistical reasons to refute this fallacious line of reasoning: bottlenecking, merging delays, turning delays, signal delays, start-up delays and even further demand induced by the new connection, to name a few.
 While those are all certainly valid criticisms, what I intend to discuss here has nothing to do with with these more intuitive problems; there is a more fundamental problem rooted simply in mathematics and basic economic theory.